United-Codes/cloudofficeprint-python/examples/pdfsignature_example/pdfsignature_example.md

 ```

 ## Print job
-Finally, we create a print job to send our template and data to an Cloud Office Print server and we save the server response file to our computer:
+Finally, we create a print job to send our template and data to a cloud Office Print server and we save the server response file to our computer:
 ```python
 # Create print job
 printjob = cop.PrintJob(